Official technical guidance from VTUVIA for maintaining optimal performance on your electric bike.

 II.
 Understanding Bike Chain Length

-Determining the appropriate chain length is crucial for efficient and safe cycling.
-To determine whether the chain needs replacing, count out 12 links and measure the distance between the first and last pins.
-The distance should be 12 inches (30.48 centimeters).
-If the distance is more than 12 1/8 inches (30.80 centimeters), it is time to replace the chain as the pins are wearing out and lengthening the chain.
+Determining the appropriate chain length is crucial for safety and performance.
+VTUVIA recommends measuring 12 links of your chain and checking the distance between the first and last pins.
+This distance should be 12 inches (30.48 cm).
+If it exceeds 12 1/8 inches (30.80 cm), the chain is worn and needs replacement.

 - Pliers